 Medium – Underarm (buttoned) 99cm.
 Waist 79.5cm.
 Length 59.5cm.

 Large – Underarm (buttoned) 106cm.
 Waist 86.75cm.
 Length 62cm.

 Extra Large – Underarm (buttoned) 114.5cm.
 Waist 95cm.
 Length 64.5cm.

 This pack contains all the yarn required to make the Katherine Howard design from Tudor Roses in your chosen size and colours of Alice Starmore Hebridean 2 Ply.
-You will require a copy of TUDOR ROSES (2013 Edition) for the pattern instructions, the Tudor Roses book is available for purchase here.
+You will require a copy of the book TUDOR ROSES (2013 or 2017 Edition) for the pattern instructions.

 Katherine Howard is shown knitted in main colour Kelpie with contrast 1 in Mara, contrast 2 in Shearwater and contrast 3 in Summertide.
-This design is available in a choice of 34 colours of Hebridean 2 Ply, for your personally chosen colours select below, or if you would like colours as in the book select Original for each colour choice.
+This yarn pack is availabel in a choice of our available Hebridean 2 Ply colours, for your personally chosen colours select below, or if you would like colours as in the book select Original for each colour choice.

 £83.50 – £122.50